 We are delighted that you are here and hope that you will return.
 If you do not already have a church home, please consider joining this congregation.
 We would rejoice to have you.
-Just speak with Pastor Carol Fryer or send her an email (ceafryer@gmail.com).
+Just send me an email (gpfryer@gmail.com) or speak with Pastor Carol Fryer (ceafryer@gmail.com) or with Pastor Lara Bhasin (lara.bhasin@tsm.edu).